Information about how HMCTS uses telephone and video technology.

-Running our courts and tribunals is an essential public service.
-Audio and video technology has long played a part in the justice system and can now provide particular support during the coronavirus outbreak.
+Running courts and tribunals is an essential public service.
+Audio and video technology plays a vital part in the justice system.
+The judiciary encourages the use of telephone and video to support hearings.

-Using existing technology and making new technology available
+Making new technology available

-The rules on using video and audio technology in courts
+Using video and audio technology in courts

 Audio and video hearings are subject to the relevant jurisdictional rules and practice directions.